grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

   Update the timestamp in the KV store for a given cluster/replica only after this amount of time has passed since the current stored timestamp. (default 15s)

 <!--
-Runtime configuration file
-Purpose
-Mimir supports the use of a runtime configuration file, which is simply a file that is periodically reloaded while Mimir is running.
-Its purpose is to allow users to change a subset of Mimir’s configuration without having to perform a restart.
-Enabling the runtime configuration
-We strongly recommend the use of a runtime configuration file to help you manage Mimir.
+## Enable the runtime configuration

-To enable the use of the runtime configuration file, you must specify a path to the file at startup time using the -runtime-config.file=<filepathfilename> flag or in your YAML configuration file under the `runtime_config` section.
+It is best to use of a runtime configuration file to help you manage Grafana Mimir.
+To do so, specify a path to the file upon startup by using the `-runtime-config.file=<filepath>` CLI flag or from within your YAML configuration file in the `runtime_config` section.

-By default, Mimir will reload the contents of this file every 10 seconds, but this value can be configured using the -runtime-config.reload-period=<duration> flag or by specifying a `period` value in your YAML configuration file.
+By default, Mimir reloads the contents of this file every 10 seconds, but you can configure this value by using the `-runtime-config.reload-period=<duration>` CLI flag or by specifying the `period` value in your YAML configuration file.

-When running Mimir on Kubernetes, store the runtime configuration file in a ConfigMap and mount it in each container.
+When running Mimir on Kubernetes, store the runtime configuration file in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and mount it in each container.

-Contents of the runtime configuration file
+## Contents of the runtime configuration file

 The runtime configuration file allows you to dynamically modify only a subset of the configuration that is set at startup.
 The subset of configuration exposed is the configuration that is most valuable for an operator of Mimir to be able to adjust on the fly.
 Using the runtime configuration file to set per-tenant limits The primary use-case for the runtime configuration file is to allow you to set and adjust limits for each tenant in Mimir.
 This lets you set limits that are appropriate for each tenant based on their ingest and query needs.
 The values defined in the limits section of your YAML config define the default set of limits that get applied to tenants.
 So if `ingestion_rate` is set to 25,000 in your YAML config, any tenant in your cluster sending more than 25,000 samples per second (SPS) will get rate limited.
 The runtime config file can be used to override this behavior.
 Say you have a tenant, tenant1, who wants to send twice as many data points as the current limit, and another, tenant2, who wants to send three times as many data points.
 By modifying the contents of your runtime configuration file to the following:
 overrides:
   tenant1: